A quick post on 9/11, killing Bin Laden, and the Internets

 • I’m not quite sure what it means that I have heard about this (and nearly all other “breaking news” in the last year or so) first via Facebook and/or Twitter, and then I follow it up with live coverage on TV, and then still later, with writings published on the web or even on paper.
 But it means something for sure, something about what “main stream media” is and is not still capable of doing well.

-3 thoughts on “A quick post on 9/11, killing Bin Laden, and the Internets”
+3 Replies to “A quick post on 9/11, killing Bin Laden, and the Internets”

 1. Advertisers have long said that word of mouth is the best advertising.